Laser weapon

-Overview
+Air defense systems

-Laser-based directed-energy weapons are being developed, such as Boeing's Airborne Laser, which was constructed inside a Boeing 747.
-Designated the YAL-1, it was intended to kill short- and intermediate-range ballistic missiles in their boost phase.
+Laser-based directed-energy weapons have been under development for defense purposes, particularly for the destruction of incoming missiles.
+One such example is the Boeing Airborne Laser, constructed inside a Boeing 747 and designated as the YAL-1.
+This system was designed to eliminate short- and intermediate-range ballistic missiles during their boost phase.
+It was canceled in 2012.

-Another example of direct use of a laser as a defensive weapon was researched for the Strategic Defense Initiative (SDI, nicknamed "Star Wars"), and its successor programs.
-This project would use ground-based or space-based laser systems to destroy incoming intercontinental ballistic missiles (ICBMs).
-The practical problems of using and aiming these systems were many; particularly the problem of destroying ICBMs at the most opportune moment, the boost phase just after launch.
-This would involve directing a laser over a large distance through the atmosphere, which, due to optical scattering and refraction, would bend and distort the laser beam, complicating aim and reducing efficiency.
+Another laser-based defense system was researched for the Strategic Defense Initiative (SDI, nicknamed "Star Wars") and its successor programs.
+This project aimed to employ ground-based or space-based laser systems to destroy incoming intercontinental ballistic missiles (ICBMs).
+However, various practical challenges, such as directing a laser over a large distance through the atmosphere, complicated the implementation of these systems.
+Optical scattering and refraction would bend and distort the laser beam, making it difficult to aim and reducing its efficiency.

-Another idea from the SDI project was the nuclear-pumped X-ray laser.
-This was essentially an orbiting atomic bomb, surrounded by laser media in the form of glass rods; when the bomb exploded, the rods would be bombarded with highly-energetic gamma-ray photons, causing spontaneous and stimulated emission of X-ray photons in the atoms making up the rods.
-This would lead to optical amplification of the X-ray photons, producing an X-ray laser beam that would be minimally affected by atmospheric distortion and capable of destroying ICBMs in flight.
-The X-ray laser would be a strictly one-shot device, destroying itself on activation.
-Some initial tests of this concept were performed with underground nuclear testing; however, the results were not encouraging.
+A related concept from the SDI project was the nuclear-pumped X-ray laser, an orbiting atomic bomb surrounded by laser media in the form of glass rods.
+When the bomb detonated, the rods would be exposed to highly-energetic gamma-ray photons, causing spontaneous and stimulated emission of X-ray photons within the rod atoms.
+This process would result in optical amplification of the X-ray photons, generating an X-ray laser beam that would be minimally affected by atmospheric distortion and capable of destroying ICBMs in flight.
+However, the X-ray laser would be a single-use device, as it would destroy itself upon activation.
+Some initial tests of this concept were conducted with underground nuclear testing, but the results were not promising.
 Research into this approach to missile defense was discontinued after the SDI program was canceled.

+Iron Beam

+Iron Beam is a laser-based air defense system which was unveiled at the Singapore Airshow on 11 February 2014 by Israeli defense contractor Rafael Advanced Defense Systems.
+The system is designed to destroy short-range rockets, artillery, and mortar bombs; it has a range of up to 7 km, too close for the Iron Dome system to intercept projectiles effectively.
+In addition, the system could also intercept unmanned aerial vehicles (UAVs).
+Iron Beam will constitute the sixth element of Israel's integrated air defense system, in addition to Arrow 2, Arrow 3, David's Sling, Barak 8, and Iron Dome.

+Iron Beam uses a fiber laser to destroy an airborne target.
+Whether acting as a stand-alone system or with external cueing as part of an air-defense system, a threat is detected by a surveillance system and tracked by vehicle platforms in order to engage.

+Iron Beam is expected to be operational by the end of 2025.